learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Intro_to_Jest.md

 ## 4. Matchers

+The `expect` statement is similar to assertions from other languages.
+In order to test the value of an expression Jest uses matchers.
+They compare the expression in the `expect` statement to value within the parentheses based on their self-explanatory name.

-The `expect` statement is similar to assertions you may have seen before.
-The pattern you'll be seeing is `expect(expr).[not].matcher` You can add `not` to test for the opposite.
+The pattern you'll be using is `expect(expr).[not].matcher(expr)` (You can add `not` to test for the opposite.)

+Here's a list of common matchers you might use:

 - Equality
    - `toBe` - matches identity